15minutepapers/15minutepapers.github.io/_posts/2020-08-30-green-mast-cells.md

 ---
 title:  "Hurting from a boo-boo?
 Blame Mrgpr2!"
+excerpt: "Postdoc Dustin Green joins us to discuss the role of a mast cell receptor in pain"
 ---

 <h4>Our fun aside for this week is Cre-Lox recombination!
 And no, this has nothing to do with smoked salmon.</h4>